 BA (Melb.), BTheol, AdvDipMin, MTheol (MCD), DPhil (Oxon.)

-My current work in the “Texts, Traditions, and Early Christian Identities project” at ACU considers questions of impairment and identity in early Christian texts, with a focus on New Testament texts, Apocryphal Acts, early Christian apocalypses, and the Apostolic Fathers.
-I am also working on a smaller project which considers the intellectual and social context of post-war German biblical scholarship—particularly that of Hans Conzelmann, which continues to dominate Lukan scholarship.
+Kylie's doctoral research explored the ways in which ancient writers explain negative experience through the structuring of history—including how their understandings of the end of history shapes their hope and politics in the present.
+The resultant first book, Luke/Acts and the End of History (De Gruyter, 2019), considers these (much contested) themes in Luke and Acts, in comparison with diverse Jewish and non-Jewish contemporaneous texts.
+Kylie's current work addresses questions of disability and identity in early Christian texts, with a focus on New Testament texts, Apocryphal Acts, early Christian apocalypses, and the Apostolic Fathers.
+In addition, Kylie is working on a smaller project which considers the intellectual and social context of post-war German biblical scholarship—particularly that of Hans Conzelmann, which continues to dominate Lukan scholarship.

-I am available to supervise graduate students, and would welcome inquiries from students wishing to pursue research into the texts of the New Testament, their Graeco-Roman, Jewish, and early Christian literary environment(s), and the texts of Second Temple Judaism, as well as other hermeneutical approaches such as reception history, disability studies, or feminist interpretation.
-All prospective graduate students are strongly encouraged to contact me prior to submitting their application directly to the University.
+In both Oxford and Melbourne Kylie has taught in a wide variety of New Testament and related areas, including Gospels, Pauline Literature, Second Temple Judaism, biblical Greek, Hebrew Bible, and early Christian theology.
+Kylie is also the Director of Graduate Research Programs in the Institute.
+She is available to supervise graduate students, and welcomes inquiries from students wishing to pursue research into the texts of the New Testament, their Graeco-Roman, Jewish, and early Christian literary environment(s), and the texts of Second Temple Judaism, as well as other hermeneutical approaches such as reception history, disability studies, or feminist interpretation.
+Her recent and current doctoral students have worked in feminist biblical interpretation, and in images of hell in Matthew.
+All prospective graduate students are strongly encouraged to contact Kylie by email prior to submitting their application directly to the University.